On listening

 2. It’s all about them

-Drawing similarities between their situation and something you have been through can feel like an empathetic thing to do, but it can leave someone feeling unheard.
+Drawing similarities between their situation and something you’ve been through can feel like an empathetic thing to do, but it can leave someone feeling unheard.
 Approach the conversation with the intention of not talking about yourself at all.

 3. Sit with a silence

 Opening up doesn’t come easily to everyone.
-It takes courage, and often means having to face down fear or shame.
-If someone pauses, it doesn’t necessarily mean they have finished - they may just be trying to find the right words.
+It takes courage, and often means having to face fear or shame.
+If someone pauses, it doesn’t necessarily mean they’ve finished - they may just be trying to find the right words.
 Try letting the silence hang, without stepping in to fill it.

 4. Problem-solving can come later